 First Baptist Church has also had several faithful Youth Ministers, they were, Raymond Caldwell, Larry Hamberlan, Mark Williamson, Jerry Bell, Steve Mosley, David Gradberg, Matt Walker, Matt Awesome and Bro.
 Hector Espino, and right now we have Bro.
-Matt Crockett.
+Jessie Delgado.

 Mrs. Forrest Sullivan began as assistant pianist in January 1942.
 First Baptist Church purchased a Hammond Organ in 1952 and Mrs. Sullivan became the organist and continued for many years to serve God with her talent as organist of First Baptist Church.
+Later Mrs. Anita Clark served for many years.
 Mrs. Mattie Harrison was the Church pianist until her death at the age of 93 on October 1992.
 Later Mrs. Betty Blazek was the Church pianist for many faithful years.